wildducktheories/jsh/README.md

 BOOTSTRAP
 =========

-The following commands will install the jsh runtime tree into ~/.jsh and then create links for the 'jsh' and 'scratch' packages in ~/bin.
+The following commands will install the jsh installation tree into ~/.jsh and then create links for the 'jsh' and 'scratch' packages in ~/bin.

     mkdir -p ~/bin &&
     git clone https://github.com/wildducktheories/jsh-runtime.git ~/.jsh &&
     cd ~/.jsh &&
     git submodule update --init --recursive &&
-    mnt/jsh/resolved-packages/jsh/bin/j.sh jsh runtime init ~/bin
+    mnt/jsh/resolved-packages/jsh/bin/j.sh jsh installation init ~/bin

 If ~/bin is in your PATH, then:

-    jsh runtime top
+    jsh installation top

-should display the location that you cloned the jsh runtime tree into.
+should display the location that you cloned the jsh installation tree into.

 The following will create a new 'foobar' module in the 'scratch' package.